chemkg/chemrof/src/docs/home.md

       - SIO:010777
 ```

-Note that a class "Enantiomer" does not really make sense at an OBO level where all chemical entities are classes.
+Note that a class "Enantiomer" does not really make sense at an OBO level where all chemical entities are classes; it is a metaclass.

 ## Derived artefacts